google/codeworld/web/help/GuideUnit1.md

 ~~~~~

 These lines, called **type signatures**, don't *define* the functions; they
-just provide a little bit of information about what arguments they need,
+just provide a little bit of information about what arguments they need
-and what type of result they have.
-Read the two colons (**`::`**) as
+and what type of results they have.
+The two colons (**`::`**) should be read as
-"has the type", and the arrow (**`->`**) as meaning a *function* from one
+"has the type", while the arrow (**`->`**) denotes a *function* from one
 kind of thing to another.
-So the first line says "`drawingOf` has the type:
+So, the first line says "`drawingOf` has the type
-function from pictures to programs".
+"function from picture to program".

 You can explore all of the functions the computer already knows when you
-use CodeWorld, by pressing Shift-Space or Ctrl-Space on a blank line in the
+use CodeWorld by pressing Shift-Space or Ctrl-Space on a blank line in the
 CodeWorld editor.
 Try it!
 The list gives all the names your computer
 already knows, and there are a lot of them!
 By typing the first few
 letters of the function you want, you can narrow down the list.
 The type
 signatures tell you what types of information you need to provide to apply
-the function, and what type you can expect to end up with.
+the function and what type you can expect to end up with.

 For practice, see if you can write code using each of the following
 functions.
-Start by looking up their domain and range using Shift-Space or
+Start by looking up their domain and range, using Shift-Space or
 Ctrl-Space, and see if you can use them with just that hint.
 If you need
 more hints, expand the sections below for an example and explanation.